HeartPort logo

 HEALTH ESSENTIALS

 It is said that the journey of a thousand miles begins with a single step.
-This wisdom reveals a universal truth that applies to both long journeys and the long road to recovery after an injurydamages affecting the body or illness.
+This wisdom reveals a universal truth that applies to both long journeys and the long road to recovery after an injury or illness.
 Rehabilitation after such events can often seem daunting, yet thanks to new and unexpected techniques, the healing process can be made not only effective but also inspiring.
 Let us dive into the world of alternative rehabilitation techniques that can support recovery in astonishing ways.

 Mirror therapy can have remarkable effects on recovery after neurological injuries by "tricking" the brain into thinking that the more mobile limb is the affected one, thereby improving motor functions [1].
 Tai Chi, known for its gentle, flowing movements, improves balance and coordination and has a low risk of injury, making it ideal for rehabilitation [2].
 Trying Feldenkrais can enhance self-awareness and improve the range of motion, which is particularly beneficial for individuals with limited mobility [3].
 Finally, gardening activities can serve as a therapeutic tool to foster both physical movement and mental stimulation [4].
 Together, these techniques provide not only physical benefits but also promote a holistic recovery.